 - 10.1.
 The school has a Cyberbullying Policy in place, which outlines the school's zero-tolerance approach to cyberbullying. - 10.2.
-The school views cyberbullying with the same severity as any other form of bullying and will follow the sanctions set out in section 12 this policy if they become aware of any incidents. - 10.3.
+The school views cyberbullying with the same severity as any other form of bullying and will follow the sanctions set out in section 12 of this policy if they become aware of any incidents. - 10.3.
 The school will support pupils who have been victims of cyberbullying by holding formal and informal discussions with the pupil about their feelings and whether the bullying has stopped, in accordance with section 13 and section 14 of this policy. - 10.4.
 In accordance with the Education Act 2011, the school has the right to examine and delete files from pupils' personal devices, e.g. mobiles phones, where there is good reason to do so.
-This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone. - 10.5.
+This power applies to all schools and there is no need to have parental consent to search through a young person's mobile phone.

+- 10.5.
 If an electronic device is confiscated by a member of staff, and there is reasonable ground to suspect that it contains evidence in relation to an offence, the device must be given to the police as soon as it is reasonably practicable. - 10.6.
-If a staff member finds material that they do not suspect contains evidence in relation to an offence, the headteacher will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies. - 10.7.
-The school's Searching, Screening and Confiscation Policy will be followed at all times.
+If a staff member finds material that they do not suspect contains evidence in relation to an offence, the Headteacher will decide whether it is appropriate to delete or retain the material as evidence of a breach of the relevant policies.